cloudquery/cloudquery/plugins/destination/motherduck/docs/overview.md

 :badge

-This destination plugin lets you sync data from a CloudQuery source to a [DuckDB](https://duckdb.org/) database.
+This destination plugin lets you sync data from a CloudQuery source to [MotherDuck](https://motherduck.com/).

 ## Example Config

 :configuration

-## DuckDB Spec
+## MotherDuck Spec

-This is the top level spec used by the DuckDB destination Plugin.
+This is the top level spec used by the MotherDuck destination Plugin.

 - `connection_string` (`string`) (required)

-  Absolute or relative path to a file, such as `./example.duckdb`.
+  Name of the database and extra connection options, such as `my_db`.

+- `token` (`string`) (optional)

+  MotherDuck API token.
+If empty, the plugin will open a web browser to authenticate.

 - `batch_size` (`integer`) (optional) (default: `1000`)